sinanazem/market-trend-dashboard/README.md

 This project is a Dockerized web crawler that fetches financial news articles from the Motley Fool website and stores them in a PostgreSQL database.
 It's a simple and efficient way to gather financial news data for further analysis.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Docker: You need Docker installed on your system to containerize the application.
-- Docker Compose: Make sure you have Docker Compose installed to manage multi-container applications.